Bit Blasting Probabilistic Programs: Empirical Evaluation

 \subsection{How effective is piece-wise approximation?}

 We analyze the tradeoff between performance and accuracy when using different numbers of pieces to approximate the continuous distribution.
 Figure~\ref{figure8} demonstrates the trends of runtime and accuracy with the increase in pieces for different bitwidths for four benchmarks.
 As the number of linear pieces increases, runtime tends to first decrease and then increase.
 As the number of pieces increases, the accuracy tends to improve as shown by the lower four plots.
-This is due to the fact that as we increase the number of pieces, continuous distributions are replaced with more accurate bit blasted distributions.
+This is because as we increase the number of pieces, continuous distributions are replaced with more accurate bit blasted distributions.
 That accuracy improvement comes at the cost of increased runtime after a certain sweet spot.
-The appendix provides additional experiments that also justify the usage of piece-wise approximations over other approximations based on the central limit theorem.
+The appendix provides additional experiments that also justify the usage of piece-wise approximations over an approach based on the central limit theorem.